The proposals

 New homes for local people

-Creating new homes in this sustainable location is central to our vision for unlocking the opportunities that Mell Square - a prominent brownfield site - offers us.
+Creating new homes in this sustainable location is central to the vision for unlocking the opportunities a prominent brownfield site like Mell Square offers us.
+The masterplan is designed to deliver up to 1,600 new homes, with the residential offer will vary from 1, 2 and 3 bedroom apartments to residential duplexes.

 As one of Solihull’s most prominent Brownfield sites, delivering new homes in Mell Square is an important part of Solihull Council’s ‘Brownfield First’ commitment to providing housing in a location where residents will be less car dependent and closer to amenities.
-Therefore, the redevelopment proposals provide the perfect opportunity to accommodate a growing local population while helping reduce the rate of urban sprawl around the town.

 Gallery